withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### React components vs Astro components
 Gatsby's `.js` or `.jsx` components (including pages and layouts) are exported functions that return page templating.

 Astro's `.astro` pages, layouts and components are not written as exported functions.
-Instead, any necessary JavaScript is written in a frontmatter "code fence" and the rest of the file is exclusively for page templating, and other HTML elements such as `<style>` and `<script>` tags.
+Instead, you'll split your code into a "code fence" and a body exclusively for the HTML you generate.

 ### Imports and Data Fetching

-Gatsby sites typically use several plugins and packages to read the file system, transform Markdown etc.  Additionally, Gatsby uses GraphQL to retrieve data from your project files.
+Gatsby uses GraphQL to retrieve data from your project files.
+Additionally, Gatsby sites typically use several plugins and packages to read the file system, transform Markdown etc.

-Astro has some external packages and integrations, but many core features are built-in or available from the API.
 Astro uses ESM imports and a top-level await [`Astro.glob()`]() call to import data from your project files.
-(GraphQL may be optionally be added to your project, but is not included by default.)
+GraphQL may be optionally be added to your project, but is not included by default.
+Astro has some external packages and integrations, but many core features are built-in and available from the API.

 ## Key Similarities